Enot-gg/BlackRussia-x64-x32/README.md

 # BlackRussia-x64-x32
-BlackRussia client  with support arm64-v8a
+A very unstable replacement client for Black Russia with support for 64-bit architecture